Bulgari And The Disruptive Elegance From Italy – Interview With Jonathan Brinbaum (Managing Director Watch Business)

 Similarly, you can only sell a watch worth 50,000 euros if it stirs something emotionally.
 On top of that – and I approach this with great humility – there is the outstanding technical mastery demonstrated by our watchmakers.

-And we give them the time they need.
+We give them the time they need.
 Our watchmakers work on a creation for up to eight months, assembling as many as 1,000 components into a single timepiece while continually devising new innovations.

-And achieving world records such as the new ‘Octo Finissimo Ultra Tourbillon’.
+…and achieving world records such as the new ‘Octo Finissimo Ultra Tourbillon’.

 Exactly.
 You really need to see and hold this watch in person.
 It’s incredible – it weighs just 40 grams, measures only 1.85 millimetres in height, and features six different finishing styles.